cristobalvch/llm-cai-project/README.md

 ## Steps for Reproducibility

 1. Create a `.env` file in the main folder.
 For more details, see [**.env.example**](https://github.com/cristobalvch/llm-cai-project/blob/main/.env.example) file.
 2. Configure the variables related to the PortSwigger account and the LLM used.
+You can create a PortSwigger account [here](https://portswigger.net/web-security).
 3. Install the Python dependencies with the command:
    ```bash
    pip install -r requirements.txt